trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 from the project name, "IceCreamCone" written to the specified folder.

 To develop the model, one adds curves to the outer boundary or to multiple inner boundaries, if desired.
-As in HOHQMesh, there are four curve classes currently operational:
+As in HOHQMesh, there are four curve classes currently available:

 - Parametric equations
-- Splines
+- Cubic Splines
 - Lines defined by their end points
 - Circular arcs

 In the example, the outer boundary is a closed circular arc with center at [0.0, 0.0, 0.0] with radius 4, starting at zero and ending at 360 degrees.
-It is added to the project with `addCurveToOuterBoundary!` through the generic name `add!`.
-You can add any number of curves, but they must be added in order, counter-clockwise.
+It is added to the project with `addCurveToOuterBoundary!`.
+You can add any number of curves to the outer boundary, but they must be added in order, counter-clockwise.

 Similarly, you create curves and add them to as many inner boundaries that you want to have.
-In the example, there is one inner boundary, "IceCreamCone" made up of two lines and a half circular arc.
-Again, add them in order, counter-clockwise.
+In the example, there is one inner boundary, "IceCreamCone" made up of two straight lines and a half circular arc.
+Again, they are added in order, counter-clockwise.

-For convenience, `newProject` will generate default run parameters, like the plot file format and the smoother.
+For convenience, `newProject` will generate default run parameters used by HOHQMesh, like the plot file format and the smoother.
 The parameters can be edited with setter commands.
 For example, the script sets the polynomial order (default = 5) and the plot file format (default = "skeleton").